‘Black Panther’ director Ryan Coogler detained after being mistaken for bank robber at Bank of America branch

 “This situation should never have happened,” said Coogler, 35.
 “However, Bank of America worked with me and addressed it to my satisfaction, and we have moved on.”

 Coogler, who is currently filming “Black Panther: Wakanda Forever” in Atlanta, entered a Bank of America branch on Jan.
-7 wearing sunglasses, a hat and a face mask to prevent the spread of covid-19.
+7 wearing sunglasses, a hat and a face mask to prevent the spread of the coronavirus.
 When he approached the counter, he allegedly handed the teller a withdrawal slip with a note written on the back, according to TMZ, the first to report the news.

 “I would like to withdraw $12,000 cash from my checking account,” the note read, according to a police report of the incident.
 “Please do the money count somewhere else.
 I’d like to be discreet.”